projectsbyandy/contract-testing/README.md

 Once Pact Broker has been setup to enable
 - C# - the provider and consumer is feature flagged
-  - locate the `appsettings.json` in Consumer.PhotographyStore.Contract.Tests library, locate the BrokerConfiguration and set the isEnabled flag to `true`.
+  - locate the `appsettings.json` in CommonCSharp library, in the BrokerConfiguration section set the isEnabled flag to `true`.
 - Javascript - TBC
 - Python - TBC